- Release Notes

 Tip: If you need to distinguish between invisible layers while working with them in Canvas View, you can add background fill color in the respective Properties panel to make them visible while troubleshooting.
 Remember to remove the fill color for the final output.

-Important: In the Layers panel, all elements and image assets appear in the order you created them, with the layer at the very bottom of the list appearing as the frontmost layer on the screen during the demo.
+Important: In the Layers panel, all elements and image assets appear in the order you created them, with the layer at the very top of the list appearing as the frontmost layer on the screen during the demo.

 It is helpful to think of layers as transparent sheets, often of different sizes, stacked on top of each other.
 They may or may not overlap.
 If overlapping layers don’t have text, images, or fill color, the user can see through them to the background video behind them.
 The user can interact only with the top (frontmost) layers on the screen.